nv-research-israel/nv-research-israel.github.io/content/authors/haggaimaron/_index.md

 ---
 # Display name
-title: Jun Gao
+title: Haggai Maron
-weight: 150
+weight: 1

 # Username (this should match the folder name)
 authors:
-- jungao
+- haggaimaron

 # Is this the primary user of the site?
 superuser: false